AmbireTech/adex-protocol/components/smart-platform.md

 # Smart platform

+@TODO rewrite this entire thing; perhaps remove "smart platform" as a term altogether

 The `adex-smart-platform` is an alternative part of the AdEx protocol where all interactions for a certain campaign (large piece of demand) are recorded on a unidirectional payment channel between the demand side (advertiser) and a delegated (by the demand) `adex-smart-platform` node.

 Both sides track all events related to the campaign, but the delegated node also performs some duties similar to a DSP, SSP and an exchange - therefore called a "smart platform".

 Whoever interacts on the smart platform does not need `adex-market` and `adex-ocean-validator` - this is essentially an alternative of that architecture.

-This design is similar to what [AdMarket](https://github.com/adchain/admarket).
+This design is similar to what [AdMarket](https://github.com/adchain/admarket) implemented.
 Unlike AdMarket, the payment channel is based on our [OCEAN design](/OCEAN.md) - which means it can have any number of validators, and 2/3 supermajority of signed messages would advance the state.
 However, in the real world, our design can be used with 2 participants only (demand and supply) while still keeping the system trustless.
 The events (including impressions) are sent to both.
 If the event is, for some reason, received by one side only (e.g. network issues), the sides have to come to an agreement whether to record it or not.
 If the advertiser (demand) decides to underreport, or the publisher (supply) decides to overreport, the other side can always stop advancing the channel and withdraw their funds.

 The way this works is the following: